 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

+1. Disputes concerning the interpretation or application of these Regulations and an Exploitation Contract shall be settled in accordance with section 5 of Part XI of the Convention.

+1. bis Nothing in this Regulation shall prejudice the ability of the Authority or a Sponsoring State to act pursuant to Section 3 of Part XI of these Regulations.

-1. Disputes concerning the interpretation or application of these Regulations and an Exploitation Contract shall be settled in accordance with section 5 of Part XI[ Part XV and Annex 6 of the Convention.
-2. Any final decision rendered by a court or tribunal having jurisdiction under the Convention and the Rules, Regulations and Procedures of the Authority relating to the rights and obligations of the Authority and of the Contractor shall be enforceable in the territory of each State party to the Convention affected thereby.
+2. Any final decision rendered by a court or tribunal having jurisdiction under the Convention and the Rules, Regulations and Procedures of the Authority relating to the rights and obligations of the Authority and of the Contractor shall be enforceable in the territory of each State party to the Convention as if it were a final judgment of a court in that State.

 Please indicate the rationale for the proposal.
 [150-word limit]